Clicky Skip to Content

 Festivals & events in October in Broward

 Oktoberfest, Halloween hooplas and Hispanic Heritage events are among the array of delightful things to do in October in Broward, including plenty that are free or relatively inexpensive.
-Pumpkin patches, fall festivals, and farmers markets are in abundance.
+Pumpkin patches, Fall festivals, and farmers markets are in abundance.

 Photo/Fort Lauderdale Parks and Recreation